National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 We conclude that facilitating recruitment into the population by protecting the species' juvenile nursery areas is the key conservation objective for the species that will be supported by the designation of critical habitat.

 As stated in the recovery plan, smalltooth sawfish, like many sharks and rays, use specific habitats commonly referred to as nurseries or nursery areas.
-The recovery plan does not identify specific locations for nursery areas but does state that protecting nursery areas within southwest Florida is important to the recovery of the species.
+The recovery plan does not identify specific locations for Start Printed Page 70295nursery areas but does state that protecting nursery areas within southwest Florida is important to the recovery of the species.
 Nursery areas in addition to those in southwest Florida are also identified as important for recovery but locations of these additional areas were not specified.
 Thus, to identify specific areas that may meet the definition of critical habitat, we focused on specifically defining what constitutes a “nursery” area for smalltooth sawfish.
 We then identified those physical or biological features that are essential to the conservation of the species because they provide nursery area functions to the species in these areas.

 We evaluated information in the draft recovery plan, historical information on habitat use by sawfish, and available encounter data and scientific literature, as well as sought expert opinion, to determine where or what constitutes a “nursery area” for the species.
 Historical information on the species only provides limited, mostly anecdotal, information on the location of juvenile animals and does not discuss specific habitat usage patterns for them.
 Historical information indicates that juveniles were found in the lower reaches of the St. Johns River, the Indian River Lagoon, southwest Florida, and in areas along the Gulf coast between Florida and Texas.
 Using historic location information alone would not provide a reasonable basis for identification of nursery areas, given the qualitative nature of the information.
 Further, because most of these areas have been so physically altered, conditions present historically may not be present today, and thus features that may have provided nursery area functions in the past may be absent.